Gauteng High Court Restores Water to Joburg NGOs

 Advocacy Groups Step Up

-Section27, a legal advocacy group, worked alongside the NGOs to bring this case to court.
-Their efforts ensured that the daily struggles of children and families did not go unheard.
-Community organisations played a key role, making sure the court understood the human cost of service disruptions.
-The court’s swift action highlights the power of advocacy and the importance of legal intervention in protecting basic rights.
+Community organisations played a key role, ensuring the court understood the human cost of service disruptions.
+The court’s swift intervention underscores the importance of civil society advocacy in protecting basic rights.

 CHECK OUT: Rand Water Maintenance Starts Tuesday: These Areas Will Be Affected